Andres-AM/Andres-AM/README.md

-### Hi there 👋, I'm Andrés Acuña Marroquín
 #### Biostatistician/Data Scientist

 My name is Andres, and I have 4 years of experience as a biostatistician/data scientist in the field of biotechnology product development.
 I have played a crucial role by offering statistical guidance, analyzing key performance indicators for various biotechnology products, and generating comprehensive reports to showcase their performance.

+Skills: R / Statistics / Data Visualisation / R Packages / Shiny Apps

-To get a glimpse of the projects I have worked on, you can explore the examples available in my repositories.
+To catch a glimpse of the personal projects I've worked on, feel free to explore the following examples or browse through my repositories.

-Skills: R / Statistics / Data Visualisation / R Package / Shiny Apps

-## Examples of projects
+## Examples of projects using R

 Statistics: